writethedocs/www/docs/conf/na/2017/news/announcing-presentations.rst

 the conference that will be held on **September 10-12** in Prague, Czech Republic.

-The call for proposals will open soon, sign up for our mailing list and stay tuned!
+The call for proposals for the Prague conference will open soon, sign up for our mailing list and stay tuned!